Methodology

 Wiseek processes two source streams:

 - Licensed financial news — wire-service reporting (Reuters, Dow Jones Newswires, Moneycontrol, and similar) covering ticker-attributable events.
-Wiseek aggregates and scores headlines; the source publisher retains the underlying reporting.
+Wiseek aggregates and scores headlines; the source publisher retains the underlying reporting and is attributed on every article.

 Wiseek's models

-- Summary and key-event extractor — Wiseek-tuned LLM passes that produce the plain-English headline, summary paragraph, and verbatim key-event list.
-Output schemas are enforced so every article is structurally comparable across thousands of filings per day.
+- Summary and key-event extractor — Wiseek-tuned passes that produce the plain-English headline, summary paragraph, and verbatim key-event list.
+Output schemas are enforced so every article is structurally comparable across the corpus.

 - Sentiment classifier — calibrated on corporate-disclosure language to distinguish, for example, a beat-and-raise 8-K from a going-concern 8-K when both share neutral phrasing.

-Coverage is uniform: every U.S.-listed ticker that hits EDGAR runs through the same model stack with the same rubric.
-Wiseek does not operate a separate "premium" pipeline for paying users — paying subscribers receive different surface access (alerts, filters, scanner), not different scores.
+- Coverage uniformity.
+Every U.S.-listed ticker filing with SEC EDGAR runs through the same model stack with the same rubric.
+Wiseek does not operate a separate "premium-tier" pipeline for paying subscribers — paying users get different surface access (real-time alerts, scanner filters, dashboard features), never different model output.

 How the scoring works